 The form of masculinity I was taught as a kid, still means I want to look like I’m self sufficient in the eyes of other people and I don’t want others to know I’m not coping.
 In truth, I have only one or two bloke I would call a friend and who I would call if I was in trouble.
 Being male means being tough is the only way!
 No hugs, no tears.
 No fear.
 You have to be as tough as nails to be an Aussie blokes.

 Today Things Are Different

 Men’s fashion styles change too.
 Beards are common in younger men now.
 Tattoos have come into favour and maybe they’re going out of favour because they’re permanent – beards aren’t so.
 These things are often seen by the wearers as a commonly accepted sign of masculinity.
-Then there are forces pushing men to be “metro sexual” men, or “hipsters” or “lumbar sexual men”, or even “retro sexual men”.
-But really these are mostly descriptions of fashion (or uniforms of masculinity?) which probably doesn’t effect you as a retired bloke in any way!
+Then there are forces pushing men to be “metro sexual” men, or “hipsters” or “lumbar sexual men”, or even “retro sexual men” whatever those terms mean.
+But I think these are mostly descriptions of fashion (or the uniforms of masculinity?) which probably doesn’t effect you as a retired bloke in any way!
 But we had our own pressure too.
 We survived the platform shoes, the purple shirts and safari suits of the 70’s.

 Rules for a Man Hug.

 I saw a thing on TV the other day where they experimented with mens hugs.
 They concluded the rules are; an A frame hug with no contact below the chest was the only way to go.
 Long hugs are out.
 There are no kisses and pats are part of the hug process as long as they are less than five pats at any one time.